akuakorkor/TEAM-FIJI_LPI/README.md

 # 6. Deployment

 Sharing Insights:
-    1. Publish Link to Github repositoryfor the project.
+    1. Publish Link to Github repository.

     2. Share the analysis on platforms like Medium, LinkedIn, Dev.to, or a personal blog.